August 1, 2020

-“My upstairs neighbour regularly sang karaoke late into the evening.
+“My upstairs neighbour regularly played loud music late into the evening.
 I tried earplugs but still couldn't sleep.
 I invited my neighbour over for a coffee.
-I explained how the noise was affecting me, and how I had to get up early for work.
-I played a recording of their karaoke.
+I explained how I had to get up early for work.
+I played a recording.
 My neighbour said they had no idea how loud it was.
-They were very apologetic.
-They now only do karaoke earlier in the evening — and more quietly.
+They apologized.
+Now they play their music more quietly, and not after 10 pm.
 I’m glad we talked.
-I’m finally able to get some sleep, and we’re still on good terms."
+I’m finally able to get some sleep, and we’re still on good terms.”

 – Edwin, Victoria, BC